What is

 You can read more about Elastic’s cash advance credit line to learn more.

-1 We will charge a 5% or 10% Cash Advance Fee, depending on your Billing Cycle, for each Cash Advance you request.
+1 We will charge a 10% Cash Advance Fee for each Cash Advance you request.
 We will deduct the Cash Advance Fee from the amount of the Cash Advance you request, and deliver only the Elastic Cash amount to you.
 You are required to pay a portion of your Balance each Billing Cycle, and if you have a Carried Balance of greater than $10, a Carried Balance Fee of $5-$350 will apply.
 See the Terms and Conditions for additional information at www.Elastic.com/Terms-And-Conditions.

 2 Cash Advances requested by 5:00 p.m.
 ET are typically made available to your bank the next Business Day if you elect to receive your Cash Advance by direct deposit, or mailed within 2 Business Days if you elect to receive your Cash Advance by a check in the mail.
 Consult with your bank for information on when funds will be available.